starry-koi/chandra_merge_obs/README.md

 Setup
 ---

 You will need to download and install the current version of [CIAO](https://cxc.cfa.harvard.edu/ciao/).
 Additionally, this script was meant to be run after the user has already run `xray_flux.py` from the `chandra_xray_analysis` repo on all the individual observations.
-To this end the user should first run `chandra_xray_analysis` on all observations (without caring about merging), then copy-paste the relevant OBSID folders to the same directory as the chandra_merge_obs/ folder.
+To this end the user should first run `chandra_xray_analysis` on all observations (without worrying about merging), then copy-paste the relevant OBSID folders to the same directory as the chandra_merge_obs/ folder.
 The user will also need to copy-paste the `params.config` file they used in the run of `chandra_xray_analysis` into the chandra_merge_obs/ folder.